MDeLuise/plant-it/online-resources/documentation/docs/server-installation.md

 SMTP_START_TTL=
 ```

+### Integration with Trefle Service
+To enhance your application with plant search capabilities, you can integrate with the Trefle service.
+Trefle provides a comprehensive API for searching and retrieving plant information.
+Follow the steps below to configure and use the Trefle service in your project:

+1. **Create an Account on Trefle:**
+   - Visit the [Trefle website](https://trefle.io/) and sign up for an account.
+   - Follow the registration process to verify your account.

+2. **Retrieve the API Key:**
+   - Once your account is set up, log in to your Trefle account.
+   - Navigate to the API section to generate or retrieve your API key.
+This key is necessary for authenticating your requests to the Trefle API.

+3. **Configure the API Key:**
+   - Open the `server.env` file in your project.
+   - Add the following line to the file, replacing `YOUR_TREFLE_API_KEY` with the actual API key you obtained from Trefle:

+     ```sh
+     TREFLE_KEY=YOUR_TREFLE_API_KEY
+     ```

+4. **Save and Restart Your Server:**
+   - Save the changes made to the `server.env` file.
+   - Restart your server to apply the new configuration.

+By following these steps, you enable your application to use the Trefle service for searching and retrieving information about existing plants.
+Ensure that your API key is kept secure and not exposed publicly to avoid unauthorized access.

 ## Change ports binding
 ### Backend
 If you don't want to use the default port `8080`, you can do the following: